A TALE OF TRADITIONAL HAND BLOCK PRINTING

 They are all Eco-friendly fabrics, therefore some extra care is required to keep the prints last longer.
 Washing them in cold water, avoid direct sun exposure and some other tips can keep them safe.

 Read more about DEALING WITH NATURAL PIGMENTS here.

 BAGRU IN CONTEMPORARY FASHION

-With the inclination of common public towards hand printed and handcrafted textiles, Bagru is no more a part of mere local community rather gained much appreciation in local and international market.
+With the inclination of the common public towards hand-printed and handcrafted textiles, Bagru is no more a part of the mere local community rather gained much appreciation in local and international market.
 The fabulous prints are highly used in contemporary fashion.
 They are no more confined to ghagra-choli and evolved into contemporary fashion in pants, skirts, jackets and modern apparels.